-- 1. To enquire into the desirability of linguistic provinces. - 2.
-This committee advised against the creation of linguistic states for the time being, emphasizing on unity, national security, and economic development as the needs of the hour. - 3.
+- 1. The Dar commission was appointed to enquire into the desirability of linguistic provinces. - 2.
+The JVP committee advised against the creation of linguistic states for the time being, emphasizing on unity, national security, and economic development as the needs of the hour. - 3.
 Andhra Pradesh is the first state formed based on language in 1953. - 4.
 Potti Sriramalu undertook a fast unto death over the demand for a separate Andhra and died after 58 days. - 5.
 Nehru appointed in August 1953 the States Reorganisation Commission (SRC), with Justice Fazl Ali, K.M.
 Panikkar, and Hridaynath Kunzru as the members. - 6.
-The States Reorganisation Act was passed by the parliament in November 1956. - 7.
-Fourteen States and 6 Union territories were formed by the state reorganization act. - 8.
-Mrs. Indira Gandhi was the Prime Minister when Punjab State Reorganization Act was passed.
+The States Reorganisation Act was passed by the parliament in November 1956 - 7.
+Fourteen States and six Union territories were formed by the state reorganization act. - 8.
+Indira Gandhi was the Prime Minister when Punjab State Reorganization Act was passed.

-- The State Reorganization Act was passed in 1956 and formed 14 states and 6 union territories. - The demand for reorganization on the basis of linguistics states was not issues exclusively in postindependent India; it was a part of the freedom struggle. - In 1921, Congress amended its constitution and reorganized its regional branches on a linguistic basis. - In 1948, Constituent Assembly appointed a one-man committee under S.K.
-Dar to enquire into the possibility of linguistic reorganization. - In the same year, the JVP Committee was appointed. - Both the committees were not in favor of any reorganization for the time being. - Potti Sriramalu undertook fast unto death demanding for the separate Andhra; after his death, riots spread across Andhra Pradesh. - The new state of Andhra was created in 1953 the first state to be formed based on the language. - Followed by this, the union government appointed the State Reorganization Commission. - The commission submitted its report in favour of state reorganization with some modifications. - Based on the recommendations of the SRC, the State Reorganization Act was passed in 1956; 14 states and 6 union territories were formed. - However, this act did not concede the demand of bifurcation of the Bombay state. - In 1960, the Bombay state was divided into Maharashtra and Gujarat; Bombay and Ahmedabad were their respective capitals. - In 1966, Mrs. Indira Gandhi passed the Punjab Reorganization Act, according to which Punjab and Haryana states were formed; the newly established union territories (Chandigarh) served as the joint capitals of both the states, and with this the linguistic reorganization process came to an end.
+- The State Reorganization Act was passed in 1956 and led to the formation of 14 states and 6 union territories. - The demand for reorganization on the basis of linguistics states was not an issue exclusively in post-independent India; it was a part of the freedom struggle. - In 1921, Congress amended its constitution and reorganized its regional branches on a linguistic basis. - In 1948, the Constituent Assembly appointed a one-man committee under S.K.
+Dar to enquire into the possibility of linguistic reorganization. - In the same year, the JVP Committee was appointed. - Both the committees were not in favor of any reorganization for the time being. - Potti Sriramalu undertook a fast unto death demanding for the separate Andhra.
+After his death, riots spread across Andhra Pradesh. - The new state of Andhra was created in 1953.
+It was the first state to be formed based on the language. - Followed by this, the union government appointed the State Reorganization Commission. - The commission submitted its report in favour of state reorganization with some modifications. - Based on the recommendations of the SRC, the State Reorganization Act was passed in 1956; 14 states and 6 union territories were formed. - However, this act did not concede the demand of bifurcation of the Bombay state. - In 1960, the Bombay state was divided into Maharashtra and Gujarat; Bombay and Ahmedabad were their respective capitals. - In 1966, Mrs. Indira Gandhi passed the Punjab Reorganization Act, according to which Punjab and Haryana states were formed; the newly established union territories (Chandigarh) served as the joint capitals of both the states, and with this the linguistic reorganization process came to an end.

-Linguistics: Linguistics is the scientific study of language.
+• Linguistics: Linguistics is the scientific study of language.
 Language is always connected with culture.

-Linguistic Provinces Commission: on 17 June 1948, the Linguistic Provinces Commission was appointed under S.K.
-Dar, a former Judge of Allahabad High Court.

-Fissiparous: The root of "fissiparous" is fission, or coming apart-the opposite of fusion, or fusing together.
-Thus, fissiparous tendencies are those tendencies pulling things
+- Linguistic Provinces Commission: On 17 June 1948, the Linguistic Provinces Commission was appointed under S.K.
+Dar, a former Judge of Allahabad High Court. - Fissiparous: The root of "fissiparous" is fission, or coming apart-the opposite of fusion, or fusing together.
+Thus, fissiparous tendencies are those tendencies that are pulling things apart. - Gurudwara Prabandak Committee: The Shiromani Gurdwara Parbandhak Committee is an organization responsible for the management of gurdwaras, Sikh places of worship in three states of Punjab, Haryana, and Himachal Pradesh and the union territory of Chandigarh.

-SRC: the State Reorganization Commission had Fazl Ali, K.M.
-Panikkar, and Hridaynath Kunzru as its members.

-Gurudwara Prabandak Committee: The Shiromani Gurdwara Parbandhak Committee is an organization responsible for the management of gurdwaras,

-Sikh places of worship in three states of Punjab, Haryana, and Himachal Pradesh and the union territory of Chandigarh.

 - 1. Write a note on Linguistics Provinces Commission. - 2.
-Discuss the major recommendations of the JVP Committee. - 3.
-Discuss the factors responsible for the appointment of SRC. - 4.
-Write a note on the political unrest in the Bombay state when the Linguistics Reorganization Act was passed. - 5.
-Discuss the causes for the Punjab Reorganization Act 1966.
+What were the major recommendations of the JVP Committee? - 3.
+What are the factors responsible for the appointment of SRC? - 4.
+Write a note on the political unrest in Bombay when the Linguistics Reorganization Act was passed. - 5.
+State the causes for the Punjab Reorganization Act 1966.

 - 1. Critically analyze the historical background of the demand for linguistic reorganization of states. - 2.
-Write an essay on the Linguistic Reorganization Act and its consequences.
+Evaluate the Linguistic Reorganization Act and its consequences.